CLI Reference¶

 |

-Validate custom MCP server definitions, then exit |
+Validate custom MCP server definitions and AGY + Cursor transport compatibility, then exit.
+Set |

 |